Konikh to Korostyshevsky

 Gerasim Konikh (John Konik)

 Born Grodnia, Russia (present-day Poland).
 Laborer.
 Migrated to US 1913.
 Joined the Union of Russian Workers in Youngstown, Ohio in 1919.
 Arrested during the first Palmer Raids, November 1919.
 Deported on the Buford.
 Circa 1925, sentenced to five years in Solovki prison camp as an anarchist; 1930, “entirely in broken health,” sentenced to three years of internal exile in Arkhangelsk.
-No further information found.

 INS file 54709/545; FBI file OG 378976